TG-jsova/cpp-redistributables-deployment/README.md

-# C++ Redistributables Deployment
+# C++ Redistributables and VMware Tools Deployment

-This Ansible playbook automates the deployment of Microsoft Visual C++ Redistributables to Windows virtual machines.
-It ensures that both x86 and x64 versions of the redistributables are installed, handles reboots if necessary, and cleans up temporary installer files.
+This Ansible playbook automates the deployment of Microsoft Visual C++ Redistributables and VMware Tools to Windows virtual machines.
+It ensures that both x86 and x64 versions of the redistributables are installed, installs VMware Tools, handles reboots if necessary, and cleans up temporary installer files.

 ## Prerequisites